qitechgmbh/num-units/docs/adding-quantities.md

 3. **Conversions**: Mathematical relationships between units
 4. **System**: The SI system definition that ties everything together

+### Dimension and Kind System

+**Important Limitation**: Unlike the UOM library, num-units does not implement a "kind" system to distinguish between quantities with identical dimensions.
+This means that quantities with the same dimensional exponents (like angle and scalar, both dimensionless) cannot both be implemented as separate quantity types.

+**Workaround**: For dimensionless quantities that would conflict:
+- Use the existing `Unitless` base unit from the `scalar` module
+- Implement units with conversions to `Unitless` as the base
+- Skip creating a separate quantity type (no `quantity!` macro call)
+- Omit UOM compatibility tests that require separate quantity types

+**Example**: Angle units are implemented using `Unitless` as the base rather than creating a separate `Angle` quantity type, because both would have dimension `ISQ<Z0, Z0, Z0, Z0, Z0, Z0, Z0>`.

 ### File Structure

 Each quantity is implemented in its own file under `src/si/`: